Wasim Akram: Controversies

+Ball tampering

 In 1992, after he had been successful against the English batsmen, accusations of ball tampering began to appear in the English media, though no video evidence of foul play was ever found.
 Akram and Younis had been able to obtain prodigious amounts of movement from both new and old cricket balls.
 The skill of the reverse swing delivery was relatively unknown in England and around the cricketing world during that period.

+Match fixing

 A far larger controversy was created when critics alleged that he was involved in match fixing.
 An inquiry commission was set up by the Pakistan Cricket Board headed by a Pakistan high court judge, Malik Mohammad Qayyum.
 The judge wrote in his report that: